JMiller7334/Portfolio-API/README.md

 # Portfolio-API
 A simple RESTful API that handles email submissions for my portfolio website.
-This API receives request via my domain and directs them to my VPS IP where my PHP services can finish handling them.
+This API receives request by using my domain as an endpoint and directs them to my VPS IP where my PHP services can finish handling them.

 *  **⚠ IMPORTANT: See Configuration for information on pointing this API to an IP.**